insolar/insolar/docs/source/architecture.rst

 Upon each pulse, every light material node sends the data they formed to :ref:`heavy material nodes <heavy_material>`.
 However, light nodes keep hot data and share hot indices among a number of :ref:`light material stash <dynamic_roles>` nodes.

-Stash nodes are nodes which have been :ref:`material executors <dynamic_roles>` for a number of past :term:`pulses <pulse>`.
+Light material stash nodes are nodes which have been :ref:`light material executors <dynamic_roles>` for a number of past :term:`pulses <pulse>`.
 The number is called a *stash history limit* and its default value is 5 but it is configurable within a :ref:`cloud <fed_of_clouds>`.
 Thus, stash material nodes provide caching for recent data.

 .. _consensuses: